boutros/matsu/README.md

 Everything is ALPHA and subject to change.
 Do not use yet!

+## Installation

+Not yet available on clojars.

 ## Usage

-Matsu lets you construct SPARQL queries using composable clojure functions:
+Matsu is a DSL for constructing SPARQL queries:

 ```clojure
 (query